Inflect logo

 Global Connectivity GradeBReliable regional links with improving subsea access via neighbors.

-Direct Cloud On-Ramps0 — as of December 2025Nearest major on-ramp hubs are São Paulo and Buenos Aires.
+Direct Cloud On-Ramps0 – as of January 2026Nearest major on-ramp hubs are São Paulo and Buenos Aires.

-Disaster RiskLow (3.0/10) — as of December 2025Geologically stable; primary concern is localized river flooding.
+Disaster RiskLow (3.0/10) – as of January 2026Geologically stable; primary concern is localized river flooding.

 Tax IncentivesNoNo specific data center assembly incentives are currently active.

-Sales Tax10% VAT — as of December 2025Standard value added tax applies to most digital services.
+Sales Tax10% VAT – as of January 2026Standard value added tax applies to most digital services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: between 10 and 20.
-While the market is smaller than its neighbors, it maintains a healthy mix of local providers and regional players as of December 2025.
+Carrier Density & Carrier Neutrality: Carrier count: between 10 and 20 as of January 2026.
+While the market is smaller than its neighbors, it maintains a healthy mix of local providers and regional players.
 Most facilities in Asunción offer neutral access to the primary domestic backbone, ensuring competitive options for local transport.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are currently no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure located within the borders as of December 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
+There are currently no direct physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure located within the borders.
 Traffic typically routes through São Paulo, Brazil.
 Dedicated private extensions are available through regional carriers to bridge this gap.

 Internet Exchange Points (IXPs): The primary exchange is IX.py, managed by the Centro Nacional de Computación, which helps keep local traffic within the country to reduce latency and transit costs.